$200M pledged to return salmon to Upper Columbia Basin in Biden deal with tribes

 Jaime Pinkham, who is Nez Perce, is principal deputy assistant secretary of the Army for Civil Works.
 He joined with other federal officials in celebrating the agreement.
 “The Army is excited to announce this partnership with Tribes in the Upper Columbia River Basin to collaborate and support their significant efforts in planning and studying reintroduction of salmon to the region,” Pinkham said.

-In addition to the money from BPA, which comes from ratepayers around the region, the U.S. Bureau of Reclamation also is committing $8 million in federal funds toward the juvenile salmon outmigration studies, genetic sampling and development of fish passage designs.
+In addition to the money from BPA, which comes from its ratepayers around the region, the U.S. Bureau of Reclamation also is committing $8 million in federal funds toward the juvenile salmon outmigration studies, genetic sampling and development of fish passage designs.

 The agreement was celebrated not only by tribes and agencies but Northwest RiverPartners, which represents users of the Columbia and Lower Snake rivers, including barge operators and utilities.
 The group has staunchly opposed dam removal on the Lower Snake for salmon recovery.
 But it supports this recovery effort that leaves dams intact.